jsohlendorff/continuous_time_LTMLE/article.typ

 We also present boxplots of the results, showing bias (Figure @fig:boxplot_no_time_confounding, @fig:boxplot_strong_time_confounding, @fig:boxplot_censored, and @fig:boxplot_censored_ice_ipcw), as well as standard errors (Figure @fig:se_boxplot_no_time_confounding, @fig:se_boxplot_strong_time_confounding, and @fig:boxplot_censored), depending on the parameters.
-Additional results, such as those involving sample size, can be found in the Appendix.
+Additional results, such as those involving sample size, can be found in the appendix (Section @section:additionalsimresults).

 Across all scenarios considered in the uncensored setting (Table @table:no-time-confounding and @table:strong-time-confounding and Figure @fig:boxplot_no_time_confounding, @fig:se_boxplot_no_time_confounding, @fig:boxplot_strong_time_confounding, and @fig:se_boxplot_strong_time_confounding),